korseby/py3tag/README.md

 To facilitate the tagging of mp3 files, tags can be generated automatically from the filename of the mp3 file.
 Since Napster there are some conventions how to properly name mp3 files - which are followed by this script.

 For each album of compilation, the script expects an own directory.
 For albums the scheme `Artist - Album - Tracknumber - Title.mp3` is used whereas for compilations `Album - Tracknumber - Artist - Title.mp3` is used.
 The script automatically determines the total number of tracks that exist within the directory.
 Compilation tags used by iTunes are automatically set based on the scheme.
 If enabled, the script also calculates the BPMs by using the Python library librosa.
-If `Cover.jpg` exists in the directory it is used as the cover picture for the mp3.
+If `Cover.jpg` exists in the directory it is used as the cover picture.

 ## Version
 1.0